 Swiss president thanks Swiss abroad in 2022 National Day speech

-Swiss president Ignazio Cassis has thanked Swiss citizens living abroad for “being ambassadors of their native country” during the past year as part of his address on Swiss National Day.
+Ignazio Cassis, the president of Switzerland, has thanked Swiss citizens living abroad for “being ambassadors of their native country” during the past year as part of his address on Swiss National Day.

 There are around 800.000 Swiss citizens living abroad